FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking: Introduction

-\IEEEPARstart{A}{cquisition} of three-dimensional (3D) point cloud is no longer difficult due to advances in 3D measurement technology, such as passive stereo vision\cite{stereo,stereo_camera_sensor_scheduling_communication,fss_sds}, phase shifting method\cite{phase-shifting}, gray code\cite{gray_code}, and other methods \cite{arai_3d, gray_code_phase_shift,PC-serve,PPF_MEAM_robio2018,3d_keypoint_detection}.
+Acquisition of three-dimensional (3D) point cloud is no longer difficult due to advances in 3D measurement technology, such as passive stereo vision\cite{stereo,stereo_camera_sensor_scheduling_communication,fss_sds,stereo_vision_1}, phase shifting method\cite{phase-shifting}, gray code\cite{gray_code}, and other methods\cite{arai_3d, gray_code_phase_shift}.
 As a consequence, efficient and effective processing of 3D point cloud has become a new challenging problem.
-Segmentation of 3D point cloud is usually required as a pre-processing step in real-world applications.
-The 3D point cloud segmentation is helpful in robotic bin-picking \cite{PPF-MEAM, PPF_MEAM_robio2018}, autonomous vehicles \cite{L3-Net}, human-robot interaction \cite{F-PREMO,kanazawa}, visual servoing \cite{PC-serve}, and various types of 3D point cloud processing \cite{FADA-3K,3D-upsampling}.
-In the field of robotics, bin-picking scenes have received attention in the past decade.
-In this scene, a large number of objects of the same class are stacked together.
-Fast and practical 3D point cloud instance segmentation places significant demands on this kind of scene.
-At present, the application of convolutional neural networks (CNNs) to instance segmentation of 3D point cloud is still far behind its practical use.
-The reasons can be summarized as follows: 1) convolution kernels are more suitable for handling structured information, while raw 3D point cloud is unstructured and unordered; 2) the availability of high-quality, large-scale image datasets \cite{coco,imagenet,places} has driven the application of deep learning to 2D images, but there are fewer 3D point cloud datasets; and 3) instance segmentation on 3D point cloud based on CNNs is time-consuming.
+Segmentation of 3D point cloud is usually required as a pre-processing step in real-world applications, such as autonomous vehicles\cite{L3-Net}, human-robot interaction\cite{F-PREMO,kanazawa,AR}, robotic bin-picking\cite{bin-picking_1,PPF-MEAM,PPF_MEAM_robio2018,bin_picking_part_seg}, pose estimation\cite{PPF_MEAM_robio2019,ppr-net,PPF_MEAM_2,Pose_Estimation,Pose_Estimation_rgb}, visual servoing\cite{PC-serve,Visual_Servoing_2}, and various types of 3D point cloud processing\cite{path_planning,3d_keypoint_detection,3D-upsampling,FADA-3K,Tooth_ins_seg_3d}.
+In the field of robotics, bin-picking scenes have received a wide range of attention in the past decade.
+In this scene, many objects of the same category are stacked together.
+The difficulty of bin-picking scenes in logistics warehouses is that there are too many categories and unknown objects\cite{ins_seg_Amazon_Picking,grasp_Amazon_Picking,6D_pose_estimation_Amazon_Picking}, while the problem of industrial bin-picking scenes is that it is difficult to distinguish the same objects and make datasets.
+At present, an application of convolutional neural networks (CNNs) to instance segmentation of 3D point cloud is still far behind its practical use.
+The technical key points can be summarized as follows: 1) convolution kernels are more suitable for handling structured information, while raw 3D point cloud is unstructured and unordered; 2) the availability of high-quality, large-scale image datasets\cite{coco,imagenet,places} has driven the application of deep learning to 2D images, but there are fewer 3D point cloud datasets; and 3) instance segmentation on 3D point cloud based on CNNs is time-consuming.